jqnatividad/qsv/README.md

 Starting with qsv 0.22.0, a heuristic of setting the maximum number of jobs to the number of logical processors divided by 4 is applied.
 The user can still manually override this using the `--jobs` command-line option or the `QSV_MAX_JOBS` environment variable, but testing shows negative returns start at around this point.

 These [observations were gathered using the benchmark script](https://github.com/jqnatividad/qsv/blob/master/docs/BENCHMARKS.md), using a relatively large file (520mb, 41 column, 1M row sample of NYC's 311 data).
-Performance will vary based on your environment - CPU architecture, amount of memory, operating system, I/O speed, and the number of background tasks, that's why we still have `--jobs` and `QSV_MAX_JOBS` to fine-tune performance.
+Performance will vary based on environment - CPU architecture, amount of memory, operating system, I/O speed, and the number of background tasks, so this heuristic will not work for every situation.

 To find out your jobs setting, call `qsv --version`.
-The last number is the number of jobs qsv will use for parallelized commands.
+The last number is the default number of jobs qsv will use for parallelized commands if `--jobs` and `QSV_MAX_JOBS` are not specified.

 ### Benchmarking for Performance
 Use and fine-tune the [benchmark script](scripts/benchmark-basic.sh) when tweaking qsv's performance to your environment.